MaxTheMooshroom/MaxTheMooshroom.github.io/splice/index.md

 - [X] Animate a triangle in the Window [[1]](/splice/reference/1/)
 - [X] Implement Shaders using the relevant graphics pipeline
 - [X] Implement Index buffers
+- [ ] Error catching and console logging
 - [ ] Implement 3D-Space
 - [ ] Render a cube
 - [ ] Texture the cube